dagbelese/feta-ddpm/README.md

 <!-- #region -->
 # Semantic fetal MR image synthesis using Med-DDPM

 This is a forked Github repository containing the code used for my semester project conducted in the Center for MR-Research, University Children's Hospital Zürich and Swiss Federal Institute of Technology.
-The semester project was supervised by Prof. Dr. Andras Jakap and Prof. Dr. Ender Konukoglu.
+The semester project was supervised by Prof. Dr. Andras Jakab and Prof. Dr. Ender Konukoglu.

 In this semester project, [Med-DDPM](https://github.com/mobaidoctor/med-ddpm), a denoising diffusion probabilistic model, is employed to generate high-quality 3D MR images of the developing human brain, attempting to address some of the limitations of traditional GAN-based methods.
 The work focuses on developing and refining the existing Med-DDPM for semantic 3D MRI synthesis using brain tissue label maps and compares its performance with the SPADE GAN method.
 Results demonstrate Med-DDPM's capabilities to generate realistic, anatomically detailed, coherent fetal MR images with improved statistical accuracy and signal clarity.
 However, it falls short in reliably and consistently producing these high-quality images compared to SPADE GAN.
 This exploration contributes to the field of medical imaging by offering a novel approach for generating realistic fetal MRIs from a label map representing anatomical brain tissues.